openmrs/openmrs-contrib-id/installing-openmrsid.md

 ### Addtional Notes

-1. For develpment purpose, it's not necessary to install and play the Postfix mailer.
+1. For development purpose, it's not necessary to install and play the Postfix mailer.
 You may take a look of the [Mailcatcher][5], which is a ruby application that catches all the emails sent from local server.

 2. You may have noticed that we used groups to manage privileges.
 Due to historical reasons we stored our user data in 2 copies, one in LDAP, the other in the MongoDB.
 Before you create your first user, you shall initialize the Group collection in MongoDB as well.
 Check this [repo][6].
-Also if you want to access the admin panel, you must have an acount in admin groups.
-However, the first admin accout could only be added programmatically.
+Also, if you want to access the admin panel, you must have an account in admin groups.
+However, the first admin account could only be added programmatically.
 To ease your mind, there is also a tool in this repo.

 [0]: https://gist.github.com/elliottwilliams/9548288
 [1]: https://github.com/creationix/nvm